BNP Paribas leads European shares higher after sanctions settlement

 By Sudip Kar-Gupta

-LONDON, July 1 (Reuters) - European shares edged higher on Tuesday, with BNP Paribas among the top performers after it settled a U.S. sanctions case.
+LONDON, July 1 (Reuters) - European shares edged higher on Tuesday, with BNP Paribas among the top performers after it settled a U.S. sanctions case, a relief to investors.

-Portugal’s CMVM market regulator announced late on Monday it would ban naked short-selling of shares - where an investor is under no obligation to cover its exposure - in BES and Espirito Santo Financial Group (ESFG).
-BES’s tumble on Tuesday pushed down Lisbon’s PSI-20 equity index by 1 percent.
+Portugal’s CMVM market regulator announced late on Monday it would ban naked short-selling of shares in BES and Espirito Santo Financial Group (ESFG).
+BES’s tumble on Tuesday pushed down Lisbon’s PSI-20 equity index by 0.9 percent.

-“BES is very badly pressured by uncertainty about the group, and even the short-selling ban had only a temporary effect,” said Luis Goncalves, trader at Gobulling brokers in Porto.

 Commenting on the broader market trend, McLaren Securities’ Torrison said he expected European stock markets to trade sideways in the traditionally quiet summer months of July and August before then rising more sharply towards the end of 2014.